Software Engineer at

 VR experiences today are designed with a specific tracking volume and objects in mind, such as “square 5x5m space and a rubber handheld”.
 This prevents experiences from running in tracking volumes of smaller size or different shape or with different objects, making it impossible to share experiences, especially with home users.

-My research vision is to create an abstraction between VR applications and the space and physical objects they are using.
-Instead of accessing space and physical objects directly, in my system applications express their needs only be means of SPACE-OS API calls, which the OS then maps to the actual available physical space and physical objects.
-In the future, this will allow VR applications to run on a wide range of installations.
+I address this by creating an abstraction between VR applications and the space they are using.
+Instead of accessing space and physical objects directly, in my system applications express their needs in an abstract way, which my systems then maps to the space and physical objects currently available to the user.
+This virtualization of physical space allows VR applications to run on a much wider range of installations.